Xilinx/vmk180-trd/docs/source/docs/platform1/platform1_landing.rst

 VMK180 TRD
 ===========================================================

-VMK180 TRD demonstrates the following functionalities,
+VMK180 TRD 2021.2 demonstrates following functionalities :

-* Video captured from MIPI image sensor is processed and displayed on a Jupyter Notebook or a HDMI monitor connected to x86 host machine (root complex) .
+* Video being captured from MIPI image sensor, processed with an accelerator and displayed on a HDMI monitor connected to vmk180 board.
-* Video frames are looped from a x86 host machine (root complex) to the VMK180 evaluation board (endpoint) through the PCIe QDMA bridge interface for data processing and displayed onto the HDMI monitor connected to the host.
+* Video being captured from MIPI image sensor on the board, processed (optionally) with an accelerator, sent to a x86 host machine (root complex) via PCIe and displayed on a monitor connected to the host machine.
-* Video frames are transferred from x86 host machine (root complex) to VMK180 evaluation board (end point) processed and displayed onto the HDMI monitor connected to VMK180 evaluation board.
+* Video frames being transferred from a file on the host machine to the VMK180 evaluation board (endpoint) through the PCIe QDMA bridge interface,processed (optionally) with an accelerator, sent back to host and displayed on a monitor connected to the host machine. .

-Accelerator functions can also be added to this platform using Vitis.
-Supported acceleration function in this design is a 2D Filter this 2D Filter is used to demonstrate image processing .
+Accelerator functions can be added to this platform using Vitis platform.
+Supported acceleration function in this design is a 2D Filter.

 .. image:: ../media/sc_image_landing.PNG
    :width: 1200